O magnum mysterium (2005, rev. 2025)

 SATB, organ

-Commissioned by Keswick Choral Society
+Commissioned by the Keswick Choral Society

 Duration: